garamond13/alt-scale/README.md

 Contrast `C` is equivalent to mpv's `--sigmoid-slope` and midpoint `M` is equivalent to mpv's `--sigmoid-center`.

 ### Gaussian blur and unsharp mask (Only for gaussian and unsharp versions)
-- unsharp mask works like this, sharpened = original + (original − blurred) * amount
+- Unsharp mask works like this: sharpened = original + (original − blurred) * amount
-- blur kernel radius is independent from scaling kernel radius
+- Blur kernel radius is independent from scaling kernel radius
-- for shaders with both unsharp mask and gaussian blur all settings are independent
+- For shaders with both unsharp mask and gaussian blur all settings are independent

 #### Blur spread or amount (S)
 Gaussian blur sigma value, controls the blur intensity and how much it will be spread accros the blur kernel.